AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/search-engine-shown-elasticsearch-despite-open-search.md

 ## Cause

-Adobe Commerce is hard-coded to specify [!DNL Elasticsearch] as the search engine.
+Adobe Commerce is hard-coded to specify [!DNL Elasticsearch7] as the search engine.

 ## Solution